CoreCivic: Business practices

-Incidents
+Facility incidents and controversies

 T. Don Hutto Residential Center

-The T. Don Hutto Residential Center is a former medium-security prison in Taylor, Williamson County, Texas, which, from 2006 to 2009, held accompanied immigrant detainees ages 2 and up under a pass-through contract with Immigration and Customs Enforcement (ICE) division of Homeland Security.
+The T. Don Hutto Residential Center is a former medium-security prison in Taylor, Texas, which, from 2006 to 2009, held accompanied immigrant detainees ages 2 and up under a pass-through contract with the Immigration and Customs Enforcement (ICE) division of the Department of Homeland Security (DHS).
 After local and national protests because of the poor quality of treatment, federal officials announced on August 6, 2009, that it would no longer house immigrant families in this prison.
 Instead, only female detainees will be housed there.
-In September 2009, the last families left the facility and were relocated to the Berks Family Residential Center in Pennsylvania. (owned by the Nakamoto Group).
+In September 2009, the last families left the facility and were relocated to the Berks Family Residential Center in Pennsylvania.
 In November 2015, a hunger strike at the Hutto Center quickly grew to include 500 immigrant women.
 They were protesting their extended detention in this center.

 Eloy Detention Center

+The Eloy Detention Center of Arizona had 16 detainee deaths between 2005 and December 2019, including five by suicide.
+Opened and operated by CoreCivic since its opening in 1994, the 1,550-bed facility has "evolved into one of the most controversial immigration detention facilities in the United States", according to the nonprofit Detention Watch Network.

+Following a detainee's 2006 death at Eloy, government investigators reported that "detainee welfare is in jeopardy".
+A subsequent detainee death at the facility resulted in "another scathing report", according to the New York Times.

+A January 2010 investigation by the ACLU and New York Times found that the Eloy center had more fatalities "than any other immigration jail under contract to the federal government".

-The Eloy Detention Center of Arizona, owned and operated by CoreCivic, has had 15 detainee deaths from 2003 to July 2015, including five by suicide.
-Congressman Raúl Grijalva, D-Ariz., said these events made it "the deadliest immigration detention center in the U.S." In late July 2015 he called for an independent investigation into the most recent suicide.
+In June 2015, following the death of a detainee, 200 Eloy detainees declared a hunger strike, demanding investigations into the facility's deaths and use of excessive force as well as access to adequate medical care, legal resources, and more.
+In July, Congressman Raúl Grijalva, D-Ariz., called Eloy "the deadliest immigration detention center in the U.S" and called for an independent investigation into the most recent suicide.
 By July 2016, a three-month measles outbreak affecting at least 22 victims was spread by unvaccinated employees.
 Pinal County's health director presumed the outbreak likely originated with a migrant, but detainees had since received vaccinations.
 Convincing CoreCivic's workers to become vaccinated or verify proof of immunity was far more difficult, he said.

+In 2024, the nonprofit Florence Immigrant & Refugee Rights Project reported that detainees at Eloy experienced substandard medical care, incidents of verbal and physical abuse, unsanitary dining conditions and frequent lockdowns.